Ditch the Belly Fat

 Time for the tip parade…

 Sugar is the devil.
-Yes, it’s the number one culprit for belly fat.
+The further you stray from natural foods and eat processed foods, the harder it is to come back from.
+Yes, processed sugar is the number one culprit for belly fat.
 Most Dietitians recommend 25g as a healthy daily intake, whereas the average Canadian consumes roughly four times that – about 100g a day!

 It’s a metabolism killer!